saumyajain1/NWHacks2023/README.md

 ## 3) Diet Recommendation
 Using the Health Information provided by the user we can provide a personalised diet recommendation which would be beneficial for them to achieve their health goals

+---

-Languages used : Java , html , css, javascript.
+*Languages used* : Java , html , css, javascript.